-- 1. A lecturer is on sabbatical and the School may employ a research student to teach one of his/her modules.
-In this situation the student is helping the School out and should have the benefits given to any other visiting lecturer and be paid at an appropriate rate for Graduate Teaching Assistants (GTAs). - 2.
-A research student has particular expertise in a narrow area that the School might wish to draw uponat a specific point in a module.
+- 1. A lecturer is on sabbatical and the school may employ a research student to teach one of his/her modules.
+In this situation the student is helping the school out and should have the benefits given to any other visiting lecturer and be paid at an appropriate rate for Graduate Teaching Assistants (GTAs). - 2.
+A research student has expertise in a narrow area that the school might wish to draw uponat a specific point in a module.
 In this situation the benefit is mutual.
-The School has the benefit of somevaried input into a course and the student gets valuable experience.
+The school has the benefit of somevaried input into a course and the student gets valuable experience.
 The student is not saving any stafftime and should not normally be paid for this. - 3.
-The School is concerned to give some teaching experience to a PhD student and may make room for the students to take some lectures as part of one of our modules.
-This has happened with a number of students.
-In this situation the School is definitely helping the student.
+The school is concerned to give some teaching experience to a PhD student and may make room for the students to take some lectures as part of one of our modules.
+This has happened with several students.
+In this situation the school is helping the student.
 The lecturer will almost certainly spend significant extra time on this, having (on a best-case scenario) to brief the student, attend the class and later debrief the student.
 The student should certainly not be paid for this.